The Revelation According to Paul

 The Jew could not accept the revelation of God as a Father because they were natural men.

-John 1:14: “And the Word became flesh, and dwelt among us (and we beheld his glory, glory as of the only begotten from the Father), full of grace and truth.”
+John 1: 14 The Word became flesh and made his dwelling among us.
+We have seen his glory, the glory of the one and only Son, who came from the Father, full of grace and truth.

 In the four Gospels, there is no substitutionary sacrifice taught.
 Had it been taught, no one would have understood it.
 Nowhere do any of the Gospels speak of Jesus’s being made sin on our behalf.

-John 10:10 The thief does not come except to steal, and to kill, and to destroy.
-I have come that they may have life, and that they may have it more abundantly.
+John 10: 10 The thief comes only to steal and kill and destroy; I have come that they may have life and have it to the full.

 ABUNDANT LIFE